eli-kirschbaum/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+    - DOM stands for Document Object Model.
+It is a data structure and a representation of the parts that make up a website's structure and content.
+It is modeled as a tree with various nested parent and child elements.

 2. What is an event?

+    - An event at its most basic level is just a thing that happens to HTML elements.
+Mostly an event is a user interaction with a webpage such as a click, key press, scroll, etc.

 3. What is an event listener?

+    - This is code that waits for a certain event to happen to a certain element in the DOM then can execute an event handler that does something when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+    - NodeList is an array-like object but is not an Array itself so is missing methods provided by an array.
+To manipulate the data like you would normally do with an Array, you have to convert it to an actual Array data type.

 5. What is a component?

+    - A component is a function that combines javascript, css, and html to output content elements into the DOM.
+They are meant to be reusable and scalable so that many different elements can be created in the DOM with relatively little lines of code.